juju/docs/src/en/tutorial-k8s-static-pv.md

 ## Next steps

-To explore using Juju with the MicroK8s project consider the following
+To explore using Juju with the MicroK8s project consider tutorial [Using Juju with MicroK8s][tutorial-microk8s].
-tutorial:

-[Using Juju with MicroK8s][tutorial-microk8s].

-To gain experience with a standalone (non-Juju) MicroK8s installation you can go through this Ubuntu tutorial:
+To gain experience with a standalone (non-Juju) MicroK8s installation you can go through Ubuntu tutorial
 [Install a local Kubernetes with MicroK8s][ubuntu-tutorial-kubernetes-microk8s].